 Khabib Nurmagomedov might be one of the most high profile UFC stars in the world but that doesn't mean any of us are actually pronouncing the Russian's name right.

-The lightweight champion is undefeated in MMA, with a 28-0 record, and is hoping to add to that on April 19th, when he is finally meant to be taking on Tony Ferguson.
+The lightweight champion is undefeated in MMA, with a 28-0 record, and was hoping to add to that on April 19th when he was finally meant to be taking on Tony Ferguson.

-Before that fight takes place though we should probably all learn how to say the Russian's name correctly, something he explained on 'UFC Tonight' in the past.
+While the Ferguson fight didn't take place, we should probably all still learn how to say the Russian's name correctly, something he explained on 'UFC Tonight' in the past.

-Khabib has been due to face Ferguson on four occasions previously in the past but one or the other has had to pull on every previous occasion.
+Khabib has been due to face Ferguson on five occasions previously in the past but one or the other has had to pull on every previous occasion.

-Nurmagomedov's coach Javier Mendez suggested the fight could be in the middle east, saying, "I don't know where the fights will take place, but I know Dana is keeping on to the Khabib vs Tony fights, because that's further ahead, it's almost four and a half weeks away.
+Nurmagomedov's coach Javier Mendez previously suggested that the fifth fight could have taken place in the middle east, saying, "I don't know where the fights will take place, but I know Dana is keeping on to the Khabib vs Tony fights, because that's further ahead, it's almost four and a half weeks away.